MicrosoftDocs/connected-spaces/articles/display-effectiveness-details-page.md

 ![Busiest entrance card](media/analytics-35.PNG "Busiest entrance card")

-The subscript in the card details how much of the total display footfall came through the illustrated side.
+The subscript in the card details how much of the total display footfall came through that side.

 **Busiest exit.** This card highlights the side of the display effectiveness zone through which most people exited, using the friendly name assigned to the side.